ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

     ```
     * Compile the TS code.
 TS compiles to JS and runs as JS.
 In the terminal `tsc filename.ts`. `filename.js` is created.
     * Create a file call tsconfig.json in the same folder.
-    * add the following lines to tsconfig.json:
+    * Add the following lines to tsconfig.json:
     ```
     {
       "compilerOptions": {